 Juices absorb quickly into your system, so you get a quick boost of energy and all the vitamins you need now.
 You can add more ingredients to a glass of the same size because there’s not a lot of bulk.
 It’s easy to digest juice, giving your body a break while still absorbing nutrients.

 Jug blenders are great for large families or making smoothies in bulk.
 They’re heavy-duty, so a good quality appliance can blend even hard vegetables and smooth out crunchy seeds.
 They feature a large capacity for more yummy ingredients.

 Single-serving blenders are perfect for your morning smoothie on the run.
 Some even have a detachable cup so you can blend and go without transferring to a separate container.
 They don’t hold as much, but they’re great for one person or one drink at a time.
 For a look at single-serve machines, check out our comparison of the Bella Rocket blender vs NutriBullet.

 A centrifugal juicer uses a spinning metal blade to press your fruits and vegetables against a strainer to extract the juice.
 They are the most popular kind of juicer because they are affordable, but the spinning blade can produce enough heat to eliminate some of the nutrients in the juice.

-A masticating juicer presses the ingredients to remove the juice.
+The best masticating juicer presses the ingredients to remove the juice.
 It takes longer, but it’s more efficient at maintaining nutrients.
 They’re a bit more expensive, but if you plan to juice primarily for health reasons, this is the better choice.

-If you want some of the benefits of both, you could try triturating juicers, or a twin gear juicer to extract the juice and grind pulp into a fine powder.
-You get all the nutrients in an easy to digest format.
+If you want some of the benefits of both, you could try triturating juicers or a twin-gear juicer to extract the juice and grind pulp into a fine powder.
+You get all the nutrients in an easy-to-digest format.

 This debate will never diminish because personal preference will largely dictate what each person chooses.
 However, you can decide for yourself because after evaluating your needs, one will stand out more than the other.